 Adaptive Bike-Sharing on the Rise

 Bike-sharing, or the use of rental bikes for transportation in urban areas, has become increasingly popular across the United States.
 The systems allow riders to pay a fee to ride a bike from one docking station to another.
-A program in Portland, Oregon, called Adaptive BIKETOWN was the first to implement the use of adaptive […]
+Adaptive bikes are becoming increasingly available through bike-sharing programs.
+Where are adaptive bikes available?
+Portland, OR A […]